San Juan Express: Frequently used engines

-One of the most frequently used locomotives on this route was and still is the steam wheel arrangement 2-8-2 D&RGW K-36 Mikado type.
-Other locomotives used on this route included the D&RGW K-27, the D&RGW K-28, and the D&RGW K-37, and occasionally the D&RGW C-18.
-One K-27 and one K-37 are used on the Cumbres & Toltec, with C-18 D&RGW 315 periodically visiting both the Durango and Silverton and the Cumbres & Toltec railroads.
+One of the most frequently used locomotives on this route was and still is the steam wheel arrangement K-36 2-8-2 "Mikado" type.
+Other locomotives used on this route included the K-27, the K-28, and the K-37 classes, along with the C-18 on occasion.
+One K-27 and one K-37 are used on the Cumbres and Toltec, with C-18 Rio Grande 315 periodically visiting both the Durango and Silverton and the Cumbres and Toltec railroads.

 Sections used today

-The Cumbres & Toltec Scenic Railroad uses the portion from Antonito to Chama.
-The portion from Durango to Silverton (not part of the San Juan Express) is run by the Durango & Silverton Narrow Gauge Railroad.
-The line from Antonito to Alamosa is now standard gauge only and belongs to the San Luis and Rio Grande Railroad.
+The Cumbres and Toltec Scenic Railroad uses the portion from Antonito to Chama.
+The portion from Durango to Silverton (not part of the San Juan Express) is run by the Durango and Silverton Narrow Gauge Railroad.
+The line from Antonito to Alamosa is now standard gauge only and belongs to the Colorado Pacific Rio Grande Railroad.